TechIntegrationLabs/nextdaymvp/README.md

 - Vite for fast development and building
 - Tailwind CSS for styling
 - Framer Motion for animations
-- OpenAI APIs (Whisper, GPT-4, DALL-E)
+- OpenAI APIs (Whisper, GPT-4)
+- Stability AI for image generation
 - React Router for navigation
 - React Hook Form for form handling